 2011-12: McCoshen returned to Waterloo for a second USHL season and represented the USA in the 2011 U19 World Junior A Challenge.
 In 55 games with the Black Hawks he scored 8 goals with 12 assists and was plus-four with 43 penalty minutes.
 Waterloo reached the USHL finals against Green Bay after finishing third in the West during the season.
 In 15 playoff games McCosh scored 4 goals with 3 assists and was plus-four with 6 penalty minutes.
 In five games at the WJAC he had 1 assist with 4 penalty minutes.

 2012-13: McCoshen spent a third season in the USHL with Waterloo and in November committed to playing college hockey at Boston College in 2013-14.
 In 53 games with the Black Hawks he scored 11 goals with 33 assists – both career highs – and was plus-35 with 48 penalty minutes.
 Waterloo finished third in the West Division.
 McCoshen scored 2 goals with 2 assists and was minus-two in the five-game playoff series with Fargo.
+McCoshen took part in the 2012 All-American Top Prospects Game, and also was chosen to play in the 2013 USHL Top Prospects Game.
 He was ranked 24th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.